Farama-Foundation/PettingZoo/docs/classic/chess.md

 Like AlphaZero, the observation space is an 8x8 image representing the board.
 It has 20 channels representing:

-* First 4 channels: Castling rights:
+* Channels 0 - 3: Castling rights:
+  * Channel 0: All ones if white can castle queenside
+  * Channel 1: All ones if white can castle kingside
+  * Channel 2: All ones if black can castle queenside
+  * Channel 3: All ones if black can castle kingside
-* Next channel: Is black or white
+* Channel 4: Is black or white
-* Next channel: A move clock counting up to the 50 move rule.
+* Channel 5: A move clock counting up to the 50 move rule.
 Represented by a single channel where the *n* th element in the flattened channel is set if there has been *n* moves
-* Next channel: all ones to help neural network find board edges in padded convolutions
+* Channel 6: All ones to help neural networks find board edges in padded convolutions
-* Next 12 channels: Each piece type and player combination.
-So there is a specific channel that represents your knights.
-If your knight is in that location, that spot is a 1, otherwise, 0.
-En-passant possibilities are represented by the pawn being on first row instead of the 4th (from the player who moved the pawn's perspective)
+* Channel 7 - 18: One channel for each piece type and player color combination.
+For example, there is a specific channel that represents black knights.
+An index of this channel is set to 1 if a black knight is in the corresponding spot on the game board, otherwise, it is set to 0.
+En passant possibilities are represented by displaying the vulnerable pawn on the 8th row instead of the 5th.
-* Finally, a channel representing whether position has been seen before (is a 2-fold repetition)
+* Channel 19: represents whether a position has been seen before (whether a position is a 2-fold repetition)

-Like AlphaZero, the board is always oriented towards the current agent (your king starts on the first row).
-So the two players are looking at mirror images of the board, not the same board.
+Like AlphaZero, the board is always oriented towards the current agent (the currant agent's king starts on the 1st row).
+In other words, the two players are looking at mirror images of the board, not the same board.

 Unlike AlphaZero, the observation space does not stack the observations previous moves by default.
 This can be accomplished using the `frame_stacking` argument of our wrapper.